FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 ### Creating Custom Logs:

 Next we will create a custom log within our Log Analytics Workspace.
-This will allows us to bring over the failed RDP log file that the script created into the LAW which will allow us to connected it into the Microsoft Sentinel.
+This will allow us to bring over the failed RDP log file that the script created into the LAW, which will allow us to connect it into the Microsoft Sentinel.
 To create our custom logs we'll need to go to "Tables" under the LAW that we created.
 Click on create and select "New custom log (MMA-based)".
-Next it will ask us to input a sample log file and we will use the log file that the PowerShell script has created inside "C:\ProgramData\".
+Next, it will ask us to input a sample log file, and we will use the log file that the PowerShell script has created inside "C:\ProgramData\".
 We can do this by copying the text from the failed_rdp.log file and pasting it to a txt file on our host computer.
 From there simply select the txt file that we created and click next until we are at the "Collection Path" screen.
 Here we will input the "C:\ProgramData\failed_rdp.log" file path which is where the log exists within the VM.
 Next we are going to enter in the custom log name (this can be whatever we want) and finally we're going review and create our custom logs.
 <br />

 <p align="center">